 Is Machu Picchu floated in the past?

 No, Machu Picchu is not floating in the past.
 However, the people who live there, like the Incas, remark that it makes them sense as though they are floating.
 Machu Picchu, which is located in Peru and translates to “Old Peak” or “Old Mountain” in the indigenous language of Quechua, is regarded as one of the most well-known, as well as one of the most mysterious, of all the ancient Inca ruins.
 Since its discovery by Hiram Bingham in 1911, Machu Picchu has been hailed as the seventh wonder of the world and has been a source of national and international pride for the country of Peru.
 It is perched at an elevation of 2,400 meters above sea level, and its one-of-a-kind stone edifice is dispersed over a slender and irregular mountain vista, snuggled up against a sheer cliff that is 400 meters in height.
 It looks out over the Urubamba Valley and River.
-The entire city was hidden from roving conquistadors for centuries, and as a result, it was preserved.
+The entire city was hidden from roving conquistadors for centuries, so it was preserved.
 Additionally, the city’s extremely isolated location gives it the impression that it is hanging on a cloud of mist.

-How many Artifacts do exist in Machu Picchu?
+How many Artifacts exist in Machu Picchu?

 During excavations that took place between 1912 and 1915, approximately 46,000 artifacts were discovered.
 These artifacts included ceramic vessels, silver statues, gold and silver jewelry, and skeletal remains.
 Many of these artifacts have been on display at Yale’s Peabody Museum ever since they were brought to the United States.